UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Reinforcement Learning for SAGINs

 \subsection{Q-learning Algorithm}

-Q-learning algorithm is known as one of the most popular algorithm among RL algorithms\cite{kaelbling1996,watkins1992q}.
-In this regard, we intend to provide a review on the applications of Q-learning algorithms in UAV enabled systems. {For a better understanding of its application, we first present the fundamentals of Q-learning algorithm.}
+Q-learning algorithm is known as one of the most popular algorithms among RL algorithms\cite{kaelbling1996,watkins1992q}.
+In this regard, we intend to provide a review on the applications of Q-learning algorithms in UAV-enabled systems. {For a better understanding of its application, we first present the fundamentals of the Q-learning algorithm.} {Q-learning is a fundamental RL algorithm that learns to maximize cumulative rewards by iteratively updating the Q-values (action values) of state-action pairs based on observed rewards and transitions.
+Q-learning is categorized as a model-free, value-based, and off-policy RL algorithm.
+It is model-free because it does not require a model of the environment's dynamics.
+It is value-based because it estimates the value of a particular action in a given state.
+It is off-policy because it learns from a behavior policy different from the target policy.}

-Let $\pi$ denote a \textit{policy} for an agent which maps a state to an action.
-The goal is to find an optimal policy which maximizes the expected sum of discounted reward instead of maximizing the immediate reward.
+Let $\pi$ denote a \textit{policy} for an agent that maps a state to an action.
+The goal is to find an optimal policy which maximizes the expected sum of discounted reward instead of the immediate reward.
 Here, we define the value function $\mathcal V_{\pi}(s,a)$ for policy $\pi$ and taking action $a$ in state $s$ which can be given as follows \cite{luong_applications_2019}:

-where $\gamma_{\mathrm{QL}}$ and $r(t)$ are a discount factor and the reward at time $t$, respectively.
-We can observe that the value function can be decomposed into two parts including the immediate reward and the discounted value of successor state.
-Accordingly, we aim at obtaining the optimal policy that maximizes the value function as
+where $\gamma_{\mathrm{QL}}$ and $r(t)$ are the discount factor and the reward at time $t$, respectively.
+We can observe that the value function can be decomposed into two parts including the immediate reward and the discounted value of the successor state.
+Accordingly, we aim to obtain the optimal policy that maximizes the value function as

-Let $Q^*_{\pi}(s,a) \triangleq r(t)+\gamma_{\mathrm{QL}}\mathbbm{E}_{\pi}[\mathcal V_\pi(s({t+1}),a({t+1}))]$ be the optimal Q-function.
+Let $Q^*_{\pi}(s,a) \triangleq r(t)+\gamma_{\mathrm{QL}}\mathbbm{E}_{\pi}\big[\mathcal V_\pi\big(s({t+1}),a({t+1})\big)\big]$ be the optimal Q-function.
 Thus, the optimal value function can be represented by $\mathcal V^*(s,a)=\max_{\pi} Q^*_{\pi}(s,a)$.
-To find the optimal values of Q-function $Q^*_{\pi}(s,a)$, an iterative process can be used.
+To find the optimal values of Q-function $Q^*_{\pi}(s, a)$, an iterative process can be used.
 Therefore, the Q-function can be updated as follows: